ilDon/changelog-flow/README.md

 ### Building the CHANGELOG.md file

-You can manually rebuild the CHANGELOG file by selecting the second option after running `bohr-cglg`.
+You can manually rebuild the CHANGELOG file by selecting the second option after running `cglg`.

-`@BOHR/changelogger` will generate the `markdown` file right away in the current working project based on the contents of `changelog.json`.
+`changelog-flow` will generate the `markdown` file right away in the current working project based on the contents of `changelog.json`.

 ## License